lorenjskinker/skinker-podcast-moves/moves.md

 - Listening to Sonar (A Drop)
 - Water bursting into the sub (A Drop)

 As a mysterious thriller, "A Drop in the Ocean" seeks to keep its listeners on the edge of their seats.
-Accompanied by superb acting and an ingenious plot, the sounds direct the listener to the podcast's purpose: imagination.
+Accompanied by superb acting and an ingenious plot, the sounds direct the listener to the podcast's overarching visual dependent: one's imagination.
+This podcast piggybacks our imagination by relaying sounds that will draw us into the situation.

+## Scripts and tones
+A well-written script is vital for a podcast's success, especially for fictional stories like these two.